 - Form-11- Annual return of LLP

-As per Section 69 of LLP Act 2008, defaulting LLP may file belated forms on payment of additional fee of INR 100 per day during which default continues in additional to the fee applicable for filing of such form or return.
+As per Section 69 of LLP Act 2008, defaulting LLP may file belated forms on payment of an additional fee of INR 100 per day during which default continues in addition to the fee applicable for filing of such form or return.

 Considering the quantum of penalty and financial burden, the government of India received large number of representations requesting waiver of additional fee or condonation of delay and relaxation in additional fee.